HMS R1

 HMS R1 was one of 10 R-class submarine built for the Royal Navy during the First World War.
-The boat was not completed before the end of the war and was sold for scrap in 1923.
+The boat was completed shortly before the end of the war and was sold for scrap in 1923.

 Design and description

 The R-class submarine was designed to meet an Admiralty requirement for a specialised hunter-killer submarine with an emphasis on submerged performance.
 The boats had a length of 163 ft 9 in overall, a beam of 15 ft 3 in and a mean draft of 11 ft 6 in.
 They displaced 410 LT on the surface and 503 LT submerged.
 The R-class submarines had a crew of 2 officers and 20 ratings.
 They had a diving depth of 150 ft.